Snowdonia Walk

 Walk Route Description

-This Snowdonia walk takes in the rarely visited summit of Rhobell Fawr.
+This Snowdonia (Eryri) walk takes in the rarely visited summit of Rhobell Fawr.
 The start is reached by taking the A494 Bala to Dolgellau main road and turning north at a junction (grid ref.
 SH799216) marked Aran Hall School.
 Follow this lane past the School.
 At the next junction continue straight ahead, descend into a valley, cross a bridge following the road around to the right.
-Continue across a cattle grid and uphill to reach an area of open ground where there is space for a few carefully parked cars (grid ref.
+Just before reaching a cattle grid there is spce for two carefully parked cars (grid ref.
 SH793224).

 After parking continue up the lane.
 Where the lane bends sharp left continue ahead through the metal gate along a drive.
 Pass the house on the left and continue along the drive as it bends to the left ignoring the track on the right.
 Almost immediately turn right off the drive on a feint path between the trees to enter a field.
 Aim for the far corner and a gate.
 In the next field head half left.
 You will soon see Rhobell Fawr ahead with pine woods on either side.
 Continue to another gate after which a track leads beside the stream, Afon Melau.
 The track climbs steadily to the eastern corner (Grid ref SH786241) of a plantation that is on your left.
 Climb the stile and continue through the woods to reach a track.